7 September 2022. The Delphi Archaeological Museum (Part 2).

 Room 12 has more free-standing sculptures, including the 2nd century BCE circular altar stone of the tholos of Athena Pronaia (see three views of this, below), a frieze of the Twelve Labors of Herakles, and one of the best-preserved statues of Antinoös in existence.

-Below, is a slide show of the Twelve Labors of Herakles from the proscenium of the sanctuary theatre.
+Below are photos of the Twelve Labors of Herakles from the proscenium of the sanctuary theatre.

 Below and right is the marble statue of Antinoös (Ἀντίνοος), ca. 130-138 CE.
 There are holes drilled in his hair that once accommodated a gilded wreath of laurel leaves.
 Paul insisted that I make sure to get a shot of the ass that captivated a Roman emperor.
 All I can say is that Hadrian had excellent taste.
 While we were in this room, the hordes of bus tourists finally began to catch up with us.
 A fellow US citizen who sounded like he was from Texas, after dismissively sizing up the young God, asked why the Greek sculptors made their subject’s dicks so small.
 Talk about putting the ugh in “ugly American.”
 Time to move on.